dirs-dev/directories-rs/README.md

 The `ProjectDirs::from_path` function allows the creation of `ProjectDirs` structs directly from a `PathBuf` value.
 This argument is used verbatim and is not adapted to operating system standards.
-The use of `ProjectDirs::from_path` is heavily discouraged, as its results will not follow operating system standards on at least two of three platforms.
+The use of `ProjectDirs::from_path` is strongly discouraged, as its results will not follow operating system standards on at least two of three platforms.

 ## Versioning